Puara/MPU/README.md

 # Media processing Unit (MPU)

-The Media Processing Unit, or MPU (former SPU) is the core of the [Puara](https://github.com/Puara) framework: it is responsible to receive sensor data from all connected controllers, map devices, and rum embedded synthesis processes.
+The Media Processing Unit, or MPU (former SPU) is the core of the [Puara](https://github.com/Puara) framework: it is responsible to receive sensor data from all connected controllers, mapping devices, and running embedded synthesis processes.

 [Media Processing Unit - user guide](./docs/MPU_user_guide.md)